Screenwriter · Cultural Producer · Artist Trust Fellow (2026)

 The elders and community members she found as a young woman changed her.
 People who knew her grandparents.
 Who carried the culture with such pride and certainty — this is who we are, no matter what's happened.
 She read about the culture.
 But through them, she felt it.

-She writes large-scale cinematic stories where myth and history collide, where survival, inheritance, and power shape every choice.
+She writes large-scale cinematic stories where myth and history collide — where survival, inheritance, and power shape every choice.
+She tells these stories not to claim them alone, but to carry them, alongside the community still holding this world today.

 Featured Work